Flowminder/FlowKit/deployment/README.md

   pipenv run ansible-playbook -i ${HOST}, --user=${SSH_PROVISIONING_USER} --extra-vars="username=${FLOWKIT_USER_NAME} password=${FLOWKIT_USER_PASSWORD_SHA512}" provision.yml
   ```

-You can also replace `provision.yml` with `provision-dev.yml` in the last line.
+You can also replace `provision.yml` with `provision-dev.yml` in the previous commands.
 In addition to the standard provisioning tasks (the same as in `provision.yml`)
 this will also install Python 3 via `pyenv` and clone the FlowKit repository
 at `/home/flowkit/code/FlowKit`.